KhartesViewer/khartes/README.md

 # Installation

-You should be able to run simply by cloning the repository, making sure you have the proper dependencies (see "anaconda_installation.txt" for a list), and then typing `python khartes.py`.
+You should be able to run khartes simply by cloning the repository, making sure you have the proper dependencies (see "anaconda_installation.txt" for a list), and then typing `python khartes.py`.

 When khartes starts, you will see some explanatory text on the right-hand side of the interface to help you get started.
-This text is fairly limited; you might want to watch the video above to get a better idea how to proceed, and read the Manual/Tutorial below.
+This text is fairly limited; you might want to watch the videos above to get a better idea how to proceed, and read the Manual/Tutorial below.

 # Manual/Tutorial

-Ideally, khartes should come with both a user manual and a tutorial (and perhaps even a "cookbook"), but at this point there exists only a single document, a tutorial that also tries to act as a user manual of sorts.
+Ideally, khartes should come with both a user manual and a tutorial (and perhaps even a "cookbook"), but at this point there exists only a single document, the one you are now reading, a tutorial that also tries to act as a user manual of sorts.

 This tutorial covers the following steps:
 * Creating a project
 * Creating a data volume from TIFF files
 * Exploring the user interface and the data volume
-* Creating a fragment ("segmentation")
+* Creating and editing a fragment ("segmentation")
 * General workflow for creating coherent, consistent fragments
+* Working with multiple fragments
 * Exporting the fragment as a mesh
-* Working with multiple fragments
+* Setting display parameters

 ## Creating a project